bmabsout/Thesis/src/chapters/05_universal_behavioral_objectives.typ

 - *Filtering Incompatibility*: Neural network policies are not typically trained with integrated filters, so deploying them with a filter changes the dynamical response expected by the network and can result in anomalous behavior.
 Our experiments showed that naively introducing filters can cause complete loss of control.

-- *Reward Engineering Limitations*: Attempts to condition the behavior of RL agents largely focus on engineering rewards to induce the desired behavior.
+- *Reward Engineering Limitations*: Attempts to condition the behavior of #abbrv.RL agents largely focus on engineering rewards to induce the desired behavior.
 However, relying on reward engineering for behavior conditioning requires networks to learn through indirect information, which may or may not be easily relatable to the outputs of the network.
 The process is tedious, unintuitive, and ultimately provides no guarantees that the desired behavior would be learned.

-- *Surrogate Function Issues*: Research has shown that RL algorithms can be very sensitive to learning hyperparameters, input normalization, and reward scales.
+- *Surrogate Function Issues*: Research has shown that #abbrv.RL algorithms can be very sensitive to learning hyperparameters, input normalization, and reward scales.
 The surrogate optimization functions learned by policy gradient algorithms can present a very different optimization space compared to the true value function, making it difficult to trust nuanced information transfer from environment rewards to action policy optimization.

 === Conditioning for Action Policy Smoothness (CAPS) <chap:ubo:smoothness:caps>

 Smoothness represents the paradigmatic example of a universal behavioral objective.
-Its corresponding UBF, $f_("smoothness")$, would quantify the degree of achieved smoothness.
+Its corresponding #abbrv.UBF, $f_("smoothness")$, would quantify the degree of achieved smoothness.
 Smooth control policies exhibit two key properties:

 - *Temporal Smoothness*: Actions taken should be similar to previous actions to preserve smooth transitions between controller outputs over time.
 This prevents rapid oscillations that can destabilize systems or waste energy.

 - *Spatial Smoothness*: Similar states should map to similar actions, thus mitigating measurement noise and modeling uncertainties.
 This improves robustness to perturbations and enhances generalization.

-These properties are desirable across virtually all robotics applications, making smoothness (and its $f_("smoothness")$ UBF) an ideal candidate for architectural integration rather than task-specific reward engineering or mandatory inclusion in all FPL formulas.
+These properties are desirable across virtually all robotics applications, making smoothness (and its $f_("smoothness")$ #abbrv.UBF) an ideal candidate for architectural integration rather than task-specific reward engineering or mandatory inclusion in all #abbrv.FPL formulas.

-We introduce Conditioning for Action Policy Smoothness (CAPS), an effective yet intuitive regularization approach that promotes the UBF of smoothness directly at the policy level.
-CAPS operates by adding regularization terms to the policy optimization objective that encourage both temporal and spatial smoothness, thereby promoting a high $f_("smoothness")$.
+We introduce #abbrv.CAPS, an effective yet intuitive regularization approach that promotes the #abbrv.UBF of smoothness directly at the policy level. #abbrv.CAPS operates by adding regularization terms to the policy optimization objective that encourage both temporal and spatial smoothness, thereby promoting a high $f_("smoothness")$.

 === Mathematical Formulation <chap:ubo:smoothness:math>